 Your baby is growing increasingly fast, especially when it comes to brain development, which is quite accelerated right now.
-Their little body has really grown which makes their head seem less big now.
-If your baby is a girl, her ovaries are equipped with enough primitive cells to produce 7 million eggs!
+Their little body has really grown which makes the head seem less big.
+If your baby is a girl, her ovaries are equipped with enough cells to produce 7 million eggs!
 But from this stage of development on, that number will start to reduce, plateauing off at around 2 million at birth.
-By this week, you can actually see eyebrows and any hair they have on their head.
+By this week, you could actually see eyebrows and any hair on their head.

 At 20 weeks, your baby is around the length of a banana and their body will seem more in proportion to their head.
 There'll be lots of brain development continuing this week.

 Have you felt your baby move yet?
 What a wonderful moment!
 To get the most enjoyment from it, lie down or sit down and relax.
 Then you will be able to feel the movement most clearly.
 While your baby will sleep quite a bit during the day, their activity when awake will start to increase and at the beginning, you will probably feel nothing more than a gentle twitching or jerking.
 The kicks against the belly become more pronounced from around the 25th week onwards and it will be several weeks before another person can feel this too.